zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

 ## Bucket Assigning

-For primary key tables, Fluss always determines which bucket the data belongs to based on the hash value of the primary key for each record.
+For primary key tables, Fluss always determines which bucket the data belongs to based on the hash value of the bucket key (It must be a subset of the primary keys excluding partition keys of the primary key table) for each record.
+If the bucket key is not specified, the bucket key will used as the primary key (excluding the partition key).
 Data with the same hash value will be distributed to the same bucket.

 ## Partial Update